nens/threedi-docs/source/c_threedi_portal.rst

 A flood barrier can prevent a certain area from flooding.
 You can set the height of the flood barrier.
 To see the flood barriers tool in action, you can watch the `Floodbarriers preview <https://www.youtube.com/watch?v=by4MS5DdEgY>`_ on Youtube.

+.. ifconfig:: internal

+   wait till its on production before adding this part

 	Open the flood barrier tool

 	- screenshot

 	Set the height

 	- screenshot

 	Select an area.
 You can cancel the whole (cancel in the toolbar) or cancel a point (round with /)

 	- screenshot

 	Select the round with v  or conform to apply

 	- screenshot